emilypx/appfair.github.io/index.md

 Do not edit the `project.xcodeproj` folder directly, since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
 Any changes made either to the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` phases, so you should avoid making changes there that are meant to be included in the app's eventual build.
 Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.

+Similarly, when adding new files to your project, you should add them directly to the Swift package folders (either using Xcode itself, or by creating the files by other means).
+New files should not be explicitly be added to the Xcode project definition, since the files from the Swift package will be included automatically.
+This differs somewhat from pre-SPM app development in Xcode, in that the developer should ignore Xcode's own legacy project file handling in lieu of using the Swift Package Manager's purely-file-based approach.

+### What changes can be made to `project.xcodeproj`?

+In order to be included in the App Fair catalog, the app is built two individual times.
+The first build is performed in the environment of the fork's own workflow actions, which will use the `project.xcodeproj` definition that is managed by the developer.
+The second build is performed in the trusted environment of the base fair-ground, which checks out the developer's fork and also builds it, but only after first discarding the pull-request's modified `project.xcodeproj` in favor of the base fair-ground's `project.xcodeproj`.
+A `project.xcodeproj` can contain scripts that could potentially be malicious or circumvent the protections afforded by using the `FairApp` module (sandbox validation, entitlement verifications, etc), and so the fork's untrusted version of the project definition cannot be used in the base fair-ground's environment.

+The `fairseal` for an app is the cryptographic (SHA-256) hash that is generated on the binary artifact that is created by the second, trusted build process in the base fair-ground.
+Since this hash must match the contents of the actual release download, which is controlled by the fork's developer, in order for the app to be installed, it is *sine qua non* that the contents of the two binaries are identical (minus their signatures & notarization ticket, which are permitted to vary).
+So if a discrepancy exists in the developer's `project.xcodeproj` and the base fair-ground's `project.xcodeproj` project definitions that affects the content of the resulting app executable binary, such as alterations to optimization or linker settings, this will cause a mis-match in the generated hashes, and the app release will not be included in the App Fair's catalog.

+For this reason, it is advisable that the developer change nothing in the `project.xcodeproj`, and instead customize their build process purely through the `Package.swift` definition, which is permitted to be altered (provided it continues to include the `FairApp` is the initial dependency).

 ### What can I change in the Package.swift file?